 Following the image above, here’s a short description of what each option means:

-- BUTTON ICON – Selecting an icon will shrink the button down to just that icon.
-The BUTTON TITLE will only show up once the visitor places the mouse over the icon.
-If you don’t want to display an icon and prefer to show the text, just pick the first icon [Tt].
+- Select Button Icon – selecting an icon will shrink the button down to just that icon.
+The Button Title will only show up once the visitor places the mouse over the icon.
+If you don’t want to display an icon and prefer to show the text, just pick the first icon (Tt).